alphaanywhere/Farmington/README.md

 - images : Folder containing the Farmington logo.
 - products : Folder containing product images.
 These images are referenced in the Farmington.xlsx file.
 - Farmington.xlsx : An Excel 2007 file that contains sample Product and Farm data
+- Farmington.db : A SQLite database that contains sample Product and Farm data
 - css/Farmington : The final Web Theme for the application

+## Using SQL Instead of Excel

+Two data sources are included in this repository.
+To use the SQL data source for the lists in the components, you will need to manually setup the data source for each component, including re-selecting the tables and columns.